jumpinjackie/forge-e33-mod/design/BLACK.md

 All non-Nevron, non-Painter creatures get -2/-2 until end of turn.
 Cycling {2} ({2}, Discard this card: Draw a card.)
 ---
-You- You're old.
+"You- You're old.
 How did you-
 How did you survive the Gommage?
-Which expedition are you fr-
+Which expedition are you fr-"
 ```

 [card implementation](../custom/cards/m/massacre_at_dark_shores.txt)